Canon T2i vs Nikon D5200

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS Rebel T2i and Nikon D5200 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-Both the T2i and the D5200 have been discontinued, but can regularly be found used on eBay.
+Both the T2i and the D5200 have been discontinued, but can regularly be found used on ebay.
 The T2i was replaced by the Canon T3i, while the D5200 was followed by the Nikon D5300.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.
+Further information on the features and operation of the T2i and D5200 can be found, respectively, in the Canon T2i Manual (free pdf) or the online Nikon D5200 Manual.

 So what conclusions can be drawn?
 Which of the two cameras – the Canon T2i or the Nikon D5200 – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.